prometheusresearch/htsql/doc/showcase.rst

       FROM "ad"."school" AS "school"
       ORDER BY 1 ASC

-HTSQL wraps SQL databases.
-On startup HTSQL introspects structure of the database.
-At runtime, each request is then translated into SQL and executed.

-Throughout this document, the code blocks on the right represent the SQL equivalent of the HTSQL expression on the left.
+HTSQL wraps an existing relational database.
+Queries are translated into SQL.

 HTSQL is an Advanced Query Language
 -----------------------------------